Datageeks1234/Dataanalysis-using-Python-Projects/final/readme.md

 ### (Part-1) Comparision of duration of rides(2011-2012)
 ## Input Parameters
+Duration, start time, end time
 ## Steps
+*
+*
+* Plot the values using seaborn and matplotlib plot a line graph with month of the year on X-axis, Duration of rides on Y-axis group by Gender
 ## Output
 ### CSV Files:<a href=""/>Duration of rides by year </a>
 ### Plot Files:<a href="https://github.com/Uppalapa/Assignments/blob/master/final/extra/analysis2.png"/> Duration of rides by year plot</a>